When I was a kid, I thought income was income was income. If you get paid for something, it’s “income.”

 For tax purposes, your annual gross income includes your wages from your job but also bank interest, dividends from investments, capital gains, rental income, etc. If it was paid out to you, it’s gross income.

-As a kid, when I thought income was income, I was thinking of gross income.
+As a kid, when I thought income was income, I was thinking of gross total income.
 Fortunately, gross income is rarely used for tax purposes.
 They use a different measure, adjusted gross income.

 Adjusted Gross Income